When Parents are Not Together

-Every child has rights, particularly when mom and dad are splitting up.
+Every child has rights, particularly when parents are splitting up.

 Below are some things parents shouldn’t forget — and kids shouldn’t let them — when the family is in the midst of a break-up.